distro-core-curated-mirrors/poky-contrib/bitbake/doc/bitbake-user-manual/bitbake-user-manual-ref-variables.rst

    :term:`INHERIT`
       Causes the named class or classes to be inherited globally.
-Anonymous functions in the class or classes are not executed for the base configuration and in each individual recipe.
+Anonymous functions in the class or classes are executed either for the base configuration, or in each individual parsed recipe.
 The OpenEmbedded build system ignores changes to :term:`INHERIT` in individual recipes.

       For more information on :term:`INHERIT`, see the